valexandersaulys/pandoc-wrapper/README.md

 Note: writing to the filestream is not practically possible in Synchronous execution.
 This is because of how [child processes in node work](https://nodejs.org/api/child_process.html#subprocessstdin).
-You can run it anyway even if async but a warning will be logged to console if you do.
+You can run it anyway even if async is enabled but a warning will be raised

 ```js
 const PandocJS = require("pandoc-wrapper");